Rogala coat of arms

-Rogala is a Polish coat of arms, likely imported from Germany to Poland in 1109 by the Rogala or the Ribersztein family, that then added the second horn.
-It was used by several szlachta families in the times of the Polish–Lithuanian Commonwealth.
+Rogala is a Polish coat of arms, likely based upon armorial bearings imported from Northeastern Germany to Poland around 1109, by members of the von Bibersztein family (whose arms feature a 5-tined stag's horn).
+Polish descendants of this family later added a second horn, that of the Urus or European Bison, to create the Rogala arms.
+It was used by numerous szlachta families in the time of the Polish–Lithuanian Commonwealth.

 History

 Blazon

 Heraldist Kasper Niesiecki describes it as white with a red deer horn, and red with a white bull horn.
 The horns' place is swapped on the helmet.

 Notable bearers

-Notable bearers of this coat of arms include:
+Notable bearers of these arms include: